shanmukhavarmauppalapati/data_analysis_notes/README.md

 # data_analysis_notes
-this notes help you to get more knowledge on data analysis
+when i am in the learning stage for data analysis i find this book and it helps me so much!
+This book helps every data analysis student to sort out their problems and he/she can get more knowledge